Tawali-our PNG boating refuge…but is it always safe ? Read our 2017 update !

 This is where the term “Muck Diving” originated, and we were keen to find out what it was all about.
 To that end, we recruited Albert the Tawali dive master on his day off and took Flash Dancer 6nm to near the village of Lawadi.
 We dropped anchor in 25 m, backed to the shoreline and tied to a tree.
 Our keels were almost touching a black pebbled bottom, which to us of the “white sand Coral loving variety “ looked anything but inviting.

-Paying our respects at the village …oops.
+Paying our respects to the locals…oops.

-We were sitting in the villages backyard.
+We were sitting almost on the beach..some ones backyard.
 We would have usually visited first up to create a good relationship by finding the head man, offering educational material, and assuring them of our intentions to assist with generous trading deals, first aid assistance, and so on.We had never had a problem and had made many friends.
 But on this occasion in our rush to dive we skipped the niceties, and before we finished kitting up, we needed to come to grips with a flotilla of canoes wanting to trade.
 Plus one determined villager who was demanding we pay him A$100 for the pleasure of anchoring and diving in front of his village!
 Lesson learned.
 When finally sorted our mood was a little glum.
 But that changed quickly!

 Amongst the muck